Littlest Things: Music video

-The music video was directed by Nima Nourizadeh and released on 11 December 2006.
+The music video was directed by Nima Nourizadeh, having previously worked with Allen on the second music video for its predecessor single "LDN", and later again for the Mark Ronson collaboration "Oh My God", and released on 11 December 2006.
 It opens with an aerial shot of a piano which begins to play by itself, and then moves to reveal a film set.
 Allen stands on a lamppost, wearing a raincoat, with lights, a camera and directors surrounding her.
 The image zooms into the camera from the studio and turns the video black-and-white, with the story coming to life, as the singer begins the first verse.
 From the lamppost she is able to see her former self walking down the street with her boyfriend.
 While they enter a building, a light comes out in one of the windows, revealing their silhouettes kissing.
 The caption changes, with the two of them dancing, while a man plays the piano in the background; as he dips her and holds this position, she continues to sing.
 The camera zooms out to see a heart shaped window surrounding the two that opens and changes to a picture on Allen's wall.
 She is alone in a room, staring at a mirror.
 Her hair is let down and she is wearing a white nightgown.
 The piano is seen again playing itself, as the image shifts to the window, where Allen is again portrayed leaning against the lamppost in the street, as in the beginning of the video.
 She again looks at the silhouettes in the window of the building, as it collapses on her, once again changing the scene.
 This time, the singer is looking through another window, and then turns around to a mirror which captures a door.
 The former Allen with the raincoat walks through with her boyfriend, as their shadows are seen kissing.
 The image changes to Allen from the film set, zooming out from the camera's viewing piece, making the video in colour again.